 Aside from cranberry juice, most juices should be avoided.
 Juices are highly acidic, which may cause irritation of the bladder.

-Some people find that dairy products irritate their bladders.
-This is especially true of OAB is caused by interstitial cystitis, which is chronic inflammation of the bladder.
+Some people find that dairy products irritate their bladder.
+This is especially true if OAB is caused by interstitial cystitis, which is chronic inflammation of the bladder.
 If your OAB is caused by interstitial cystitis, consider eliminating dairy products.

 Alcohol and caffeine are both bladder stimulants, exacerbating OAB symptoms.
 Decreasing these items from your diet may also decrease that unpleasant urge.
 Be aware that caffeine is not only found in coffee, sodas and energy drinks, but is also found in tea and chocolate.

-Studies show that caffeine may not need to be eliminated completely; limiting caffeine intake to below 100mg/day (the amount in one cup of drip coffee) can greatly reduce symptoms.
+Studies show that caffeine may not need to be eliminated completely; limiting caffeine intake to below 100 milligrams per day (the amount in one cup of drip coffee) can greatly reduce symptoms.

 You may notice exacerbated symptoms of overactive bladder when drinking alcohol because alcohol increases urine production and can irritate the bladder.